 ABOUT THE HOLY SPIRIT

-The Holy Spirit is the third Person of the Triune God.
+The Holy Spirit is the Third Person of the Triune God.
 He works to persuade us to repent of our sins and confess Jesus Christ as Lord.
 He lives inside of us, equipping us with spiritual gifts to carry out the ministry of Jesus Christ.
 (Acts 1:8, Galatians 5:25, Ephesians 5:18)

-God created Adam and Eve in his own image.
+God created Adam and Eve in His own image.
 By disobedience, they fell from their sinless state through the temptation by Satan.
 This fall plunged humanity into a state of sin and spiritual death.
 From this condition we can be saved only by the grace of God, through faith, on the basis of the work of Christ, and by the Holy Spirit.
 (Genesis 1:26-27, Romans 3:23)

 ABOUT THE CHURCH

 The church represents the living body of Christ and is comprised of believers in Jesus Christ.
 He is the head of the church and we have been called to do His work in this world.
-The church is responsible for sharing the gospel of Jesus Christ, celebrating the glory of God, caring and assisting those in need and developing spiritual growth among all believers.
+The church is responsible for sharing the gospel of Jesus Christ, celebrating the glory of God, caring for and assisting those in need, and developing spiritual growth among all believers.
 (Acts 2:41-47, Colossians 1:18)